-The input layer is composed of: (i) 15 AIRS BT; (ii) 2 AMSU BT of channels 6 and 8; (iii) 15 differences between the 15 AIRS channels and AMSU 6 BT, to help constraining the convergence process.
-All together, there are 32 predictors.
+The input layer is composed of:

+- (i) 15 AIRS BT;

+- (ii) 2 AMSU BT of channels 6 and 8;

+- (iii) 15 differences between the 15 AIRS channels and AMSU 6 BT, to help constraining the convergence process.

-The output layer of the network is composed of: (i) the difference between the true value of CO_2 concentration (associated with inputs) and the TIGR reference one (372 ppm); (ii) 24 differences between the "true" AIRS BT (associated with the true CO_2 concentration value) and the "reference" one (associated with the reference CO_2 concentration value), once again to constrain the solution.
+(i) the difference between the true value of CO2 concentration (associated with inputs) and the TIGR reference one (372 ppm);

+(ii) 24 differences between the "true" AIRS BT (associated with the true CO2 concentration value) and the "reference" one (associated with the reference CO2 concentration value), once again to constrain the solution.

-All together, there are 16 predictands.
+Altogether, there are 16 predictands.
 The first and second hidden layers are made of 70 and 40 neurons, respectively.